South San Antonio Independent School District

 South San Antonio Independent School District (South San ISD, SSAISD) is a public school district based in San Antonio, Texas (USA).
 The district serves southern and southwestern portions of the city.
-For the school year (2022-2023) the district served 7,872 students in 18 schools.
+For the 2022–2023 school year, the district served 7,872 students in 18 schools.
 This district was the 107th-largest by enrollment in the state of Texas.

 History

 From 2013 to 2018, total SSAISD enrollment declined by 1,400.
-The enrollment from the 2013-2014 school year until August 2019 decreased by 12%.
-From the beginning to the end of the 2017-2018 school year, the enrollment declined by over 550 students.
-From October 2018 until the end of the 2018-2019 school year the enrollment declined from 8,900 to 8,630.
+The enrollment from the 2013–2014 school year until August 2019 decreased by 12%.
+From the beginning to the end of the 2017–2018 school year, the enrollment declined by over 550 students.
+From October 2018 until the end of the 2018–2019 school year the enrollment declined from 8,900 to 8,630.

-In 2019, the board chose to re-open West Campus High, Kazen Middle, and Athens elementary, even though the superintendent and a large minority on the board opposed the matters.
+In 2019, the board chose to re-open West Campus High, Kazen Middle, and Athens elementary, even though the superintendent and a large minority on the board opposed the decision.
 The enrollments did not reach the district's projections.
 More than $2.7 million, including $340,000 in cleaning costs, was spent on renovations of the three campuses.

 Superintendent

-From 2014 the superintendent of South San Antonio Independent School District was Abelardo Saavedra, who was appointed to the position in March 2014.
+From 2014, the superintendent of South San Antonio Independent School District was Abelardo Saavedra, who was appointed in March 2014.
 He resigned from SSAISD, with his last day being Friday October 12, 2018.
-Saavedra's decision to resign, as well as the district's agreement on Saavedra leaving, was approved by the SSAISD board on a 6-1 basis that day.
+Saavedra's decision to resign, as well as the district's agreement regarding his departure, was approved by the SSAISD board on a 6-1 basis that day.
 The then-Palacios Independent School District (PISD) superintendent, Alexandro Flores, replaced him.

 Krista Torralva stated that, after a change in the composition of the school board, the new leading bloc of board members did not support Flores.
 In September 2019 Flores, along with three board members, resigned.
 Chief academic officer Dolores Sendejo became the interim superintendent.